TIBCOSoftware/snappydata/docs/howto.md

   Other members: localhost(9368:locator)<v0>:16944, 192.168.63.1(9519:datastore)<v1>:46966
 ```

-You can check SnappyData UI by opening `http://<leadHostname>:4040` in browser, where `<leadHostname>` is the host name of your lead node.
-Use [snappy-sql](#howto-snappyShell) to connect to the cluster and perform various SQL operations.
+You can check SnappyData UI by opening `http://<leadHostname>:5050` in browser, where `<leadHostname>` is the host name of your lead node.
+Use [Snappy SQL shell](#howto-snappyShell) to connect to the cluster and perform various SQL operations.

 **Shutdown Cluster**: You can shutdown the cluster using the `sbin/snappy-stop-all.sh` command: